artickl/carwashforecast/README.md

 Based on 7 day(s) period, best time to wash your car is in 10 day(s) with avearage of 22.14% chance (maximum 55% pop) of rain during this period.
 ```

+# TODO
-# need to think how to use it more efficiently (userfriendly)
+- need to think how to use it more efficiently (userfriendly)